 - It is often used when researchers want to compare scores with the normal score.

 For quantitative market research use of descriptive analysis often give absolute numbers, but the analysis is never sufficient to demonstrate the rationale behind those numbers.
-Nevertheless, it is absolutely necessary to think of the best method to be used for research and data analysis suiting your survey questionnaire and what story researchers wat to tell.
-For example, a mean is the best way to demonstrate the average scores of the students in schools.
+Nevertheless, it is necessary to think of the best method to be used for research and data analysis suiting your survey questionnaire and what story researchers want to tell.
+For example, the mean is the best way to demonstrate the average scores of the students in schools.
 It is better to rely on the descriptive statistics when the researchers intend to keep the research or outcome limited to the provided sample without generalizing it to the population.
 For example, when you want to compare average voting done in two different cities, then differential statistics is enough.

 Descriptive analysis is also called a ‘univariate analysis’ since it is commonly used to analyze a single variable.